fanyu0709/SC1015-Miniproject/README.md

     'suicides/100k pop',
 ]]

-<br>We then only included Singapore's data
+We then only included Singapore's data

 Singapore  = Singapore[(Singapore['country'] == "Singapore" )]

-<br>We also combined Singapore data based on year
+We also combined Singapore data based on year

 SGyrly = Singapore.groupby('year', as_index=False)['suicides/100k pop'].mean()